-language and shares key bits of self-care information

-at the right time and in the right way for her.

-Linda is also linked to a larger, virtual community.
-Though she does not know it, she is clustered with people of a similar behavioural and asthma phenotype that will give her the relevant support that she needs.

-A combination of her asthma platform understanding her own patterns of asthma, her behaviours and the topics she engages with online creates new preferences for the asthma information that is suggested to her.

-Continued..

-Linda's supported self-care now

-Linda is really good at remembering her medications.
+Linda's supported self-care now Linda's technology supported care Taking her medicines Linda is really good at remembering her medications.
 She keeps her inhalers in the kitchen where she remembers to take them.
 Sometimes, during holidays and at weekends the change in routine makes her forget.
 Sometimes Linda doesn't order new inhalers in time and goes a few days without her medication.
 She thinks her inhaler technique is quite good.
 It has been checked at most of her reviews at the GP surgery and once by the pharmacist.
-They always tell her that she is inhaling too fast so she tries to do better
+They always tell her that she is inhaling too fast so she tries to do better.

-Linda's technology supported care

 Linda's phone recognises her routine, and notices from her calendar when her routine might change.
 She doesn't get reminders every day but at weekends she gets an alert, usually when she is near the kitchen.
 On the occasional day when she does forget to take her preventer she gets an alert before she leaves the house.
 Linda's phone tells her when her inhaler is running low and enables her to order more on-line.
 They get delivered to her home the next day.
-She never runs
+She never runs out.
 Her smart inhaler not only sends signals to her phone when it has been used but also gives feedback on how good her technique is.
 Occasionally she gets directed to the Asthma UK video of someone using her inhaler or gets interactive coaching via her platform.

-The right medicines

-Taking her

-medicines

-Linda's asthma nurse increases her inhaled steroid medication but is not certain whether to believe she is fully adherent with her preventer medication.
+The right medicines Linda's asthma nurse increases her inhaled steroid medication but is not certain whether to believe she is fully adherent with her preventer medication.
 Linda does not return for follow up as she feels better.
-She is a little wary about the higher dose of the steroid inhaler so takes one puff instead of two
+She is a little wary about the higher dose of the steroid inhaler so takes one puff instead of two.
 The asthma nurse gets data outlining Linda's adherence, technique and triggers.
-She has confidence to increase or decrease medication when necessary and can arrange a chatbot follow up after a few weeks to check how the medicines are suiting
+She has confidence to increase or decrease medication when necessary and can arrange a chatbot follow up after a few weeks to check how the medicines are suiting her.
 Because she has more information about Linda's asthma and behaviours, treatments and interventions can be individually tailored much more easily.
 She also receives a reassuring video from Asthma UK discussing the importance and safety of steroid inhalers in asthma.
 Linda is looking forward to the introduction of a new Smart Inhaler that automatically adjusts her medication dose depending on her risks, triggers and exhaled biomarkers.
 She hopes this will mean she will only ever take the lowest possible dose of inhaled steroid.